aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

 ### Configuration

-The DynamoBeacons object MUST contain
+The DynamoConfig object MUST contain

  * A list of table configs

-*DynamoBeacons is actually a Gazelle thing, and this should be a pointer into the Gazelle spec*
+* DynamoConfig is actually a Gazelle thing, and this should be a pointer into the Gazelle spec*

-A table config MUST contain
+A TableConfig MUST contain

  * A name
  * A list of attributes, defining each as `ENCRYPT_AND_SIGN`, `SIGN_ONLY`, or `DO_NOTHING`.
  * A list of beacon version configurations

-*A table config is actually a Gazelle thing, and this should be a pointer into the Gazelle spec*
+*A TableConfig is actually a Gazelle thing, and this should be a pointer into the Gazelle spec*

 A beacon version configuration MUST contain